 Purchasing a mattress pad is an effective way to improve your quality of sleep without spending a fortune.

-Not only could one of the best mattress pads adjust the feel of your bed to provide additional comfort and support, but it should also protect your mattress from dust, allergens, stains, and other contaminants that can shorten the lifespan of your mattress.
+Not only could one of the best mattress pads adjust the feel of your bed to provide additional comfort and support, but it should also protect your mattress from dust, allergens, stains, and other contaminants that can shorten its lifespan.

 A mattress pad is a layer of cushiony material placed on top of your mattress and underneath your sheets.
 Mattress pads come in a variety of materials, including cotton, polyester, and down alternative.
 There are also many great hypoallergenic choices on today’s market for those with allergies.
 Pads are thinner than mattress toppers but normally run thicker than protectors, so they work as a great middle-ground option for consumers.

-In this review guide, we’ll share our top 6 picks for the best mattress pads for your bedding.
+In this review guide, we’ll share our top 6 picks for this year’s best mattress pads for your bedding.

 Sleep Advisor’s Testing Methodology